mapschool/mapschool/README.md

 **Latitude** values range from -90 at the South Pole to 90 at the North Pole.
 All along the equator the latitude value is 0.

-**Longitude** start at 0 at the Prime Meridian which cuts through Africa and Greenwich, and extends to -180 and 180 at the antemeridian.
+**Longitude** start at 0 at the Prime Meridian which cuts through Africa and Greenwich, and extends to -180 and 180 at the ante meridian.

 The combination of latitude and longitude is usually called a coordinate, and can be represented as 'latitude, longitude', or 'longitude, latitude': historically, the former was standard, but 'longitude, latitude' has recently gained popularity because it mirrors the 'X, Y' ordering of coordinates in math's euclidean space.